17 Short Bedtime Stories for Kids

 10. Aladdin and the Magic Lamp

 This is a story from The Arabian Nights: One Thousand and One Nights.
 It is a story full of magical adventures.
 It tells the tale of Aladdin, a poor tailor’s son.
 After his father dies, Aladdin’s mother earns money by spinning cotton.
 One day, a wicked magician comes to Aladdin and says he will pay him money for doing a small job.
 He also gifts him a ring as a token of advance.
 He then takes him to a hidden cave and asks him to go inside and bring him a lamp.
 The cave is full of gold and treasures.
 Aladdin finds the lamp and brings it to the opening of the cave.
-The magician asks Aladdin to give him the lamp, but Aladdin asks him to help him climb out first.
+The magician asks Aladdin to give him the lamp, but Aladdin asks him to help him climb out of the cave first.
 The magician gets angry and says magic words that trap Aladdin inside the cave.
 A desperate Aladdin absently rubs the ring on his finger, and a genie magically appears, saying it will grant him any wish.
 Aladdin asks the genie to help him get out.
 He then takes the lamp and goes home.
 He tells his mother everything.
-The next day, his mother rubs the lamp while cleaning it and again, a genie appears.
+The next day, his mother rubs the lamp while cleaning it, and again, a genie appears.
 It grants Aladdin and his mother anything they wish for.
-They now become rich and live in comfort.
-Aladdin also marries the princess of the land and lives in luxuriously in a palace built for them by the genie.
+They now become wealthy and live in comfort.
+Aladdin also marries the princess of the land and lives luxuriously in a palace built for them by the genie.

 11. The Very Hungry Caterpillar